humdrumcomet/LaTeXTutorialSeries/README.md

 [LaTeX Workshops and Tutorial Series](https://github.com/humdrumcomet/LaTeXTutorialSeries) (you are here)
 1. [What is LaTeX?](https://github.com/humdrumcomet/LaTeXIntroduction)
-   <pre>An introduction to the typesetting tool</pre>
+   <p>An introduction to the typesetting tool</p>
     - [Let's Code It!](https://github.com/humdrumcomet/LaTeXCodingSession)
-      <pre>A starting point for you to prepare your first document during the live coding session</pre>
+      <p>A starting point for you to prepare your first document during the live coding session</p>
 2. [Some More Advanced Packages](https://github.com/humdrumcomet/LaTeXAdvancedWorkshop)
-   <pre>An introduction to different ways of thinking about document preparation and some of LaTeX's more sophisticated tools</pre>
+   <p>An introduction to different ways of thinking about document preparation and some of LaTeX's more sophisticated tools</p>
     - [Presentations in LaTeX](https://github.com/humdrumcomet/LaTeXAdvancedWorkshop-Beamer)
-      <pre>An introduction to, and demonstration of, a presentation slide deck prepared with LaTeX using the beamer document class</pre>
+      <p>An introduction to, and demonstration of, a presentation slide deck prepared with LaTeX using the beamer document class</p>
     - [Additional Concepts Demo](https://github.com/humdrumcomet/LaTeXAdvancedWorkshop-Extras)
-      <pre>A quick taste of where else you could take some of these ideas</pre>
+      <p>A quick taste of where else you could take some of these ideas</p>
     - [Course Specific Material](https://github.com/humdrumcomet/LaTeXAdvancedWorkshop-Course-Specific)
-      <pre>Some useful course specific material for ELEC</pre>
+      <p>Some useful course specific material for ELEC</p>
 3. [LaTeX in Different Environments]()
 4. [Fully Reproducible Documents, Literate Programming, and Experimental LaTeX]()